kitschpatrol/yanki-obsidian/README.md

 ### Can I create filtered decks?

-Yes, as of version 1.8.0 Yanki can coexist with filtered decks create manually in the Anki desktop or mobile applications.
+Yes, as of version 1.8.0 Yanki can coexist with filtered decks created manually in the Anki desktop or mobile applications.
 Yanki will continue to sync notes from Obsidian to to a deck matching their containing Obsidian folder name, and should ignore any filtered decks.

 ### Can I split multiple cards from a single note across multiple decks?